 When you deploy MultiPoint Services in a domain environment, there are several factors to consider:

 If domain accounts are used, they cannot be managed from MultiPoint Manager.

 By default, MultiPoint Services is configured to give each user permission to log on to only one station at a time.
 If you decide to allow users to log on to multiple stations at the same time using a single account, you can use the Edit Server Settings option in MultiPoint Manager.

 The location of domain controllers may affect the speed and reliability with which users will be able to authenticate with the domain and locate resources.

 Single user account for multiple stations

-New to Windows MultiPoint Server 2011 is the ability to log on to multiple stations on the same computer simultaneously using a single user account.
-This feature is useful in environments where users are not given unique user names, and where using a single user account can simplify the management of the MultiPoint Server system.
+MultiPoint Services has the ability to log on to multiple stations on the same computer simultaneously using a single user account.
+This feature is useful in environments where users are not given unique user names, and where using a single user account can simplify the management of the MultiPoint Services system.